message/iata/SX.md

-Published 20.07.2021
+Published 22.07.2021
 1. Passengers are not allowed to enter if in the past 14 days they have been in Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, French Guiana, Guyana, India, Nepal, Pakistan, Panama, Paraguay, Peru, South Africa, Suriname, Trinidad and Tobago, Uruguay or Venezuela.
 - This does not apply to:
 - residents of St. Maarten, St. Martin, Saba or St. Eustatius;
 - passengers younger than 10 years.
 2. Residents of Saba, St. Eustatius, St. Maarten or St. Martin who in the past 14 days have been in Argentina, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, French Guiana, Guyana, India, Nepal, Pakistan, Panama, Paraguay, Peru, South Africa, Suriname, Trinidad and Tobago, Uruguay or Venezuela must have a negative COVID-19 RT-PCR test, based on a nasopharyngeal swab and taken at most 72 hours before departure of the last direct flight to St. Maarten.
+- This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
 3. Passengers entering or transiting through St. Maarten must have:
 - a negative COVID-19 RT-PCR test, based on a nasopharyngeal swab and taken at most 72 hours before departure of the last direct flight to St. Maarten; or
 - a negative COVID-19 antigen test, based on a nasopharyngeal swab and taken at most 48 hours before departure of the last direct flight to St. Maarten.
 - This does not apply to:
 - passengers younger than 10 years;